24/7 Helpline

 Shooting galleries are places where injecting drug users can go to use in safety.
 They are warm, well lit with staff on hand to help in case of a medical emergency; however, legalising drugs doesn’t work to resolve all safety concerns.

-The crime rate will spike and soon the locals will be up in arms.
-Legalising drugs doesn’t work to lower crime as expected.
+Moreover, the crime rate will spike and soon the locals will be up in arms.
+In fact, legalising drugs doesn’t work to lower crime as expected.

 There will be those defending it and those against it, yet the evidence suggests legalising drugs doesn’t work to unite communities.